-When an Apprentice completes 24 credits at a designated Level, the school software automatically moves her up to the next level.
+When an Apprentice completes 12 credits at level one or 26 credits at levels two through seven, the school software automatically moves them up to the next level.

-If for some reason the school software allows an Apprentice to level up without paying tuition, it is the Apprentice’s responsibility to contact the Headmaster regarding tuition payment.
-Once an Apprentice has leveled up, she may not begin classes at the new Level until all required classes at the previous Level have been completed and passed.
-The new level may have required classes, for which you will need to sign up before assigning up for any elective classes.
+Once an Apprentice has leveled up, they may not begin classes at the new Level until all required classes at the previous Level have been completed and passed.

 The Journeyman Letter

 Graduates of the Grey School of Wizardry are awarded a Journeyman Wizard Letter.
-These are issued by the school and will be mailed to Apprentices upon completion of their entire 7-Level program of study.
-The Letter lists the Apprentice’s Major/color.
-Apprentices earning Dean’s List honors will have those noted on the Letter as well.
+These are issued by the school and will be mailed to Journeymen upon completion of their entire 7-Level program of study.
+The Letter lists the Journeymen’s Major/color.
+Journeymen earning Dean’s List honors will have those noted on the Letter as well.
 In addition to the Letter, graduates will receive a red cingulum (cord) honoring their new Journeyman status.

 Earning a Journeyman Letter